awsdocs/aws-control-tower-guide/doc_source/aft-getting-started.md

 **Step 2: Create a new organizational unit for AFT \(recommended\)**

-We recommend that you create a separate OU in your AWS Organization, where you will deploy the AFT management account\.
+We recommend that you create a separate OU in your AWS organization, where you will deploy the AFT management account\.
 Create an OU through your *AWS Control Tower management account*\.
 For instructions on how to create an OU, refer to [Create an organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_create.html#create-org) in the *AWS Organizations User Guide*\.

 **Step 3: Provision the AFT management account**